zenixls2/restfulspeedtest/README.md

 Due to lack of NUMA and other Linux specific libraries' support, some frameworks or libraries such as Facebook proxygen still cannot be tested.
 Plan to re-run the whole project using a ubuntu Docker image in the future, or using some EC2 instances to run the test.

+For some languages with JIT implementation, the cold-start time should be considered.
+We should run at least 3 times of tests beforehand to warm-up the service.

 ### Supported Frameworks / Languages
  * Dart 1.22.1 - isolate + Stream
  * Golang 1.8 - fasthttp + fasthttprouter